-On Friday, June 9, McIntyre appeared before Municipal Court Judge J. O. Adams and was charged with first degree assault.
+On Friday, July 9, McIntyre appeared before Municipal Court Judge J. O. Adams and was charged with first-degree assault.
 That same day, Amsel was admitted to Finch Memorial Hospital and stayed there for 10 days.
 Later, she attributed the premature birth of her son, George Arlen, to this disturbing experience.

 On Monday, August 30, Judge Adams dismissed the assault charge filed against Kershaw and the counter-assault charge filed against McIntyre.
 On September 25, however, Whitman County District Attorney Lawrence Hickman had McIntyre arrested and charged in Superior Court with two counts of second-degree assault for threatening Claar and Kershaw with a firearm.
 At his arraignment, he pleaded not guilty and was released on a $1,000 bond.